A plat form presentation for surface-links: Proofs of Theorems and

 As a result, we have a properly embedded surface $S_0$ in $D_1\times D_2$.
-It is a braided surface of degree $2m$ except in neighborhoods of the bands appearing in (1), (3), and (5).
-By an ambient isotopy of a neighborhood of each band as shown in Figure~\ref{Figure: MPs of band and branch}, we can change the band to a branch point.
-Then, we have a braided surface of degree $2m$, denoted by $S$.
-The braided surface $S$ is adequate because the $2m$-braid $\beta_S$ appearing as the boundary is a composition of adequate $2m$-braids.
+We take a based point $y_0 = (0,0) \in \partial D_2$.
+Then, $S_0$ is a braided surface of degree $2m$ except in neighborhoods of the bands appearing in (1), (3), and (5).
+By an ambient isotopy of a neighborhood of each band, we can change the band to a branch point as shown in Figure~\ref{Figure: MPs of band and branch}.
+Hence, we obtain a braided surface $S$ of degree $2m$ from $S_0$.
+The braided surface $S$ is adequate because the $2m$-braid $\beta_S$ is the composition of adequate $2m$-braids $\gamma^{-1}$, $\delta$, $\delta'$, and $\gamma'^{-1}$.

-\textbf{Step $3$}: Finally, we show that the surface-link $F$ is equivalent to the plat closure $\widetilde{S}$.
+\textbf{Step $3$}: Finally, we show that the surface-link $F$ is equivalent to the plat closure $\widetilde{S}$ of $S$.